 Each year we select a compelling broad-based theme to drive deep and eclectic learning.
-This is our Year of Reflection.
+2021-2022 is our Year to HEAL & RESTORE.

 Classes feature age-appropriate learning and experiences:

 Content-based learning with attention to cultural, historical, and philosophical inquiry

 Skill-based art lessons with attention to materials, methods, and process

 Critiques to encourage students to increase vocabulary, develop a personal voice, and hone communication skills

 Field trips to galleries, artists’ studios, and cultural events

 ART YARD School Partnerships provide long-term visual art residencies in partner public schools.
 Weekly sessions throughout the academic year integrate hands-on thematic art-making projects, and a classroom critique process.
 The program includes exhibitions in on-site art galleries at the partner school, where the students act as curators, publicists, installers, and exhibition docents giving tours to fellow students, teachers, families, public officials, and invited guests.

 ART YARD Advanced Studio participating artists (teens – adults) Director Meridith McNeal, Managing Director Dennis Buonagura and a changing roster of ART YARD Teaching Artists/College Professors including Claudia Alvarez, Flavia Berindoague, Jane Huntington, Reg Lewis, Glendalys Medina, Ed Rath, Marie Roberts and Rachael Wren to create artwork in this advanced artmaking art course.